Skip to main content

 Diana trained at the Queensland University of Technology in Australia where she toured and performed before moving to London.
 Diana’s performance career spans 20 years performing internationally with Alston, James, Bonachela, Bruce, and Douglas, joining Scottish Ballet as a soloist in 2003 under Ashley Page.
 Diana danced many of his works alongside Alston, Petronio, Davies, Forsythe, Spink, Ashton, Brown, Pastor, Meckler/Lopez Ochoa, Lawrance and Bourne.
 Diana received a Herald Angel award for excellence during the Edinburgh Festival in 2005.

-Diana’s choreographic career began under Ashley Page at Scottish Ballet with her first work Sirocco, premiering in 2006, following that she was awarded the Peter Darrell Choreographic Award for Chasing Ghosts, which was performed at the Peter Darrell Gala, and as part of the Scottish Ballet’s Autumn Season in 2007.
+Diana’s choreographic career began under Ashley Page at Scottish Ballet with her first work Sirocco, premiering in 2006, following that she was awarded the Peter Darrell Choreographic Award for Chasing Ghosts, which was performed at the Peter Darrell Gala, and as part of Scottish Ballet’s Autumn Season in 2007.
 Diana was then commissioned to create Lull in 2008 for Scottish Ballet.